 The tournament begins July 20 and will run through Aug.
 20. The co-hosts will play in the opening matches: New Zealand will face Norway to start the festivities, and Australia will begin its run a few hours later against Ireland.

 Matches will be split between Australia and New Zealand, with four sites in New Zealand and five sites in Australia.

 Group E includes the team the United States beat in the 2019 World Cup final, the Netherlands.
-Still, USWNT legend Julie Foudy said the squad landed a “very winnable group” — one that became even more winnable with Dutch star Vivianne Miedema’s recent ACL injury.
+Still, USWNT legend Julie Foudy said the squad landed a “very winnable group” — one that became even more winnable with Dutch star Vivianne Miedema’s ACL injury.

 View the full USWNT schedule for the World Cup here.